 One of the most important phases of a Federal-aid project is the environmental process.
-Final design and obligation of federal funds for construction may not proceed until full compliance with the National Environmental Policy Act (NEPA) has been completed and the design summary document has been generated by KDOT.
+Final design and obligation of federal funds for construction may not proceed until full compliance with the National Environmental Policy Act (NEPA) has been completed and the Design Summary Document (DSD) has been generated by KDOT.
 If federal funds are being used to acquire any right of way, acquisition may not commence until the NEPA process has been completed.
-If federal funds are not being used to acquire any right of way, it is encouraged and usually prudent to begin the actual right of way acquisition after the NEPA process has been completed.
+If federal funds are not being used to acquire any right of way, it is encouraged and may be prudent to begin the actual right of way acquisition after the NEPA process has been concurred on by FHWA (or KDOT for class IIA categorical exclusions per the Programmatic Categorical Exclusion Agreement).

-4.2 NEPA
+4.1 NEPA

-The NEPA process consists of an evaluation of potential environmental effects of any federal aid project that requires permits or authorization from a federal agency.
+The NEPA process consists of an evaluation of potential environmental impacts of any federal aid project that requires permits or authorization from a federal agency.
 For projects administered through the BLP, the NEPA process begins when KDOT programs the project and assigns it a NEPA environmental class.
 There are three different levels of analysis that KDOT and the LPA may undertake to comply with the law:

-- Preparation of a Categorical Exclusion (CATX); - 2.
-Preparation of an Environmental Assessment (EA) and Finding of No Significant Impact (FONSI); - 3.
+- 1. Preparation of a Categorical Exclusion (CATX); - 2.
+Preparation of an Environmental Assessment (EA) which may lead to a Finding of No Significant Impact (FONSI); or - 3.
 Preparation and drafting of an Environmental Impact Statement (EIS) and a Record of Decision (ROD).

-The Environmental Services Section of the Bureau of Right of Way will perform or arrange for the necessary review to fulfill the NEPA requirements for all transportation projects (except KLINK, FFE, or KLBIP).
-The Environmental Services Section of the Bureau of Right of Way completes the initial environmental review needed for city and county projects.
+The Environmental Services Section (ESS) of the Bureau of Right of Way will perform or arrange for the necessary review to fulfill the NEPA requirements for all transportation projects (except CCLIP-SP or FFE).
+The ESS completes the initial environmental review needed for city and county projects.
 The acquisition of any necessary environmental permits is the responsibility of the LPA.

-The majority of local projects are included in the CATX category after analysis.
+Most local projects qualify for a CATX classification after analysis.
 The PM will review the project scope and details to confirm that the CATX NEPA class is appropriate.
-Typically at this time, the project is assigned a category class IIA or IIB.
-An environmental class of IIB is assigned if it includes grading in the scope and an environmental class of IIA is assigned if the scope only includes surfacing.
+CATXs can be classified as IIA or IIB.
+For instance, an environmental class of IIB is assigned if it includes grading in the scope and an environmental class of IIB is assigned if it or IIA is assigned if the scope only includes surfacing or is TA or ER funded.

 If the LPA has any question regarding the NEPA class during the pre-programming phase, the PM should be notified as soon as possible.
 The PM is trained to identify project site conditions that may trigger a higher level of investigation.

-Answering yes to any of the following questions should warrant more investigation with regard to considering a NEPA class.
+Answering yes to any of the following questions should warrant more investigation regarding a NEPA class: